high-haseeb/uart-plotter/README.md

 # UART Serial Plotter
 ![preview](./preview.png)

 A simple UART serial plotter application using **raylib** to visualize data received from a UART device.
-This tool allows you to plot values from a microcontroller or other UART-enabled devices.
+This tool allows you to plot values from a UART-enabled device.

 ## Requirements
 - **gcc**: C compiler for building the project.